 They are also known as the golden shower orchids, spray orchids, bee orchids, and tiger orchids.

 They are native to Mexico and Brazil (3).
+But ,from Florida and the Caribbean to Central and South America, Oncidiums can be found.

 Most Oncidium orchids and their hybrids are sympodial epiphytes, but some species are terrestrial or lithophytes.
 They typically grow between 30 cm to 3 m in height and 20 to 60 cm in width, depending on the species.